 Our children need somewhere to run to, they need to be safe and they need to have access to the correct support to save themselves from the life sentence of Child Sexual Abuse.

-ITV Wales Interview calling on the Welsh Government to follow London in setting up Child House for children suffering from Child Abuse.
+Itv wales interview calling on the welsh government to follow london in setting up child house for children suffering from child abuse.

-Read the full article here: http://www.itv.com/news/wales/2018-10-10/abuse-survivor-calls-for-child-houses-for-children-suffering-sexual-abuse-in-wales/
+Read the full article here

-Provide Child Houses in Wales for Victims of Child Sexual Abuse
+On the 11th October 2018, the e-petition to: Provide Child Houses in Wales for Victims of Child Sexual Abuse

 Petition: P-05-859: On Tuesday the 8th January I attended the Senedd to Handover the Petition.